maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the status of the symbolic link /tmp/symlink using lstat and stores it in buf.
-If lstat succeeds, it prints "Got the status of /tmp/symlink".*
+*In this example, the program gets the status of the symbolic link `/tmp/symlink` using `lstat` and stores it in buf.
+If `lstat` succeeds, it prints "Got the status of /tmp/symlink".*
-*If lstat fails, it prints "Failed to get the status of /tmp/symlink.".*
+*If `lstat` fails, it prints "Failed to get the status of `/tmp/symlink`".*

 [Back to Summary](#summary)